-- 1st occurrence 3 days suspension. - ✓ Re-entry conference with parents and SRO present. - ✓ School counselor meet with all students involved. - ✓ Digital history checked on Chromebook or laptop.
-If concerns are evident, the system technology department will be notified for a deeper investigation. - ✓ Notify parents of the student(s)/victim(s) involved in the situation. - 2nd occurrence 5 days suspension. - ✓ Re-entry conference with parents and SRO present. - ✓ Alta Pointe referral will be offered. - ✓ School counselor meet with all students involved. - ✓ Digital history checked on Chromebook or laptop.
-If concerns are evident, the system technology department will be notified for a deeper investigation. - ✓ Notify parents of the student(s)/victim(s) involved in the situation. - 3rd occurrence Contact Assistant Superintendent or Superintendent for additional guidance.
+- 1st occurrence 3 days suspension at principal discretion based on all facts and circumstances - ✔ Re-entry conference with parents and SRO present. - ✓ School counselor meet with all students involved. - ✓ Digital history checked on Chromebook or laptop.
+If concerns are evident, the system technology department will be notified for a deeper investigation. - ✓ Notify parents of the student(s)/victim(s) involved in the situation. - 2nd occurrence 5 days suspension. - ✔ Re-entry conference with parents and SRO present. - ✔ Alta Pointe referral will be offered. - ✓ School counselor meet with all students involved. - ✓ Digital history checked on Chromebook or laptop.
+If concerns are evident, the system technology department will be notified for a deeper investigation. - ✓ Notify parents of the student(s)/victim(s) involved in the situation. - 3rd occurrence Contact Assistant Superintendent or Superintendent for additional guidance and whether suspension, pending expulsion and/or placement into an alternative educational setting is warranted..